 Each of these models and its corresponding CompoNet implementation are described in section 4 by Unified Modeling Language (UML) and sample code snippets.
-Section 5 presents a feature wise comparison of
+Section 5 presents a feature wise comparison of CompoNet and similar approaches for object oriented modeling of neural networks.

-^{} Associated with UC Lab, Kyung Hee University, Korea; Primary Author email uzair@ieee.org
+^{} Authors are associated with UC Lab, Kyung Hee University, Korea; Primary Author email uzair@ieee.org